 Visiting in the summer and fall will allow you to see the vineyards in their full beauty, with vines growing and green fields.
 However, this is also high season meaning tours will be booked further in advance, crowds will be larger and the city will feel busier.
-Choosing to visit in the winter or spring allows for less crowds, but also note that the vines are bare in the winter.
+Choosing to visit in the winter or spring allows for less crowds, but also note that the vines are bare.
 It also provides visitors flexibility and cost savings when visiting in the off season.

 Transportation and Accommodations